forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* NEW: Build and run a Salesforce Function in a container with the new `run function start container` command.

 * FIX: We've switched the HTTP library used by the [Salesforce Functions commands](https://github.com/salesforcecli/plugin-functions) to ensure compatibility with customer VPNs.

 ## 1.8.0 (Jan 13, 2022) [stable]